sarayusreeyadavpadala/QRCodeGen/README.md

 <h4>The code provided in this repository can generate QR code for text, contact information, URL's and WI-FI network details.

-Customizing the QR code is also available.
+Customization options to generate the QR code are also available.
 You can customize the QR code using the provided inputs like,</h4>

 <strong>
 <h5>